ckcollab/ericcarmichael/content/best pycon 2014 videos.md

 That is **bull shit!**

 I don't know why we get these strange fears.
-Everyone has that awkward first day but I'm sure everyone at my new job is absolutely looking out for my best interests.
+Everyone has that awkward first day but I'm sure at my new job the people are looking out for my best interests.
 They want me to be happy and feel welcomed, so I just need to think positive and do my best&mdash;no reason to worry!

 <iframe width="640" height="360" class="youtube" src="https://www.youtube-nocookie.com/embed/1i8ylq4j_EY?rel=0" frameborder="0" allowfullscreen></iframe>